 72 HOUR KIT

-Most 72 hour kits are pretty expensive, they are an investment!
-If you cannot afford to buy a giant pre-made kit.
-Here are some tips for how to build your own emergency kit so that you can stock up on the super basic things that would serve YOUR family!
+Most 72 hour kits are pretty expensive, but they are an important investment!
+If you cannot afford to buy a giant pre-made kit, you can easily make your own with our easy tips.
+Here are some other tips for how to build your own emergency kit so that you can stock up on the super basic things that would serve YOUR family!

-Here's another 72 hour kit checklist that you can use as a resource!
+We've created a checklist to help make packing your 72 hour kit easier, so make sure you check that out!
+Here's another 72 hour kit checklist that you can also use as a resource.

 BUY ONE FOR NOW, TWO FOR LATER